 Contempt means being disobedient to, or disrespectful of, the chair of a meeting, or disrespectful to any members, officers or the public.

-Council means, in the context of these Standing Orders, the governing body of a local authority.
+Council means, in the context of these standing orders, the governing body of a local authority being the Canterbury Regional Council.